apigee-127/sway/docs/README.md

 This means that its APIs and object model will be specific to that version of Swagger and supporting any other versions of Swagger will require a conversion step prior to using Sway.

-# Disclaimer

-This is an unreleased API and is subject to change without any warning.
-Also, this document may be out of date at any time up until we publish the first release.

 ## Installation

 sway is available for both Node.js and the browser.
 Installation instructions for each environment are below.